slackapi/build-this-bot-workshop/docs/Chapter-5.md

 NLP algorithms learn how to mimic natural human language by analyzing a sample of the sort of human language you're aiming to mimic, often called a training set.
 Just like you learned not to run around screaming in the classroom like you might on a playground as a kid, our bot's communication should be well suited to the context and purpose it serves.
 Selecting a training set that is an accurate representation of the tone you'd like to convey is often vitally important.

-There's a variety of great libraries and tools you can use to process natural language like [Natural Language Toolkit](http://www.nltk.org/), [scikit-learn](http://scikit-learn.org/stable/) or IMB Watson's [Natural Language Classifier](https://www.ibm.com/watson/developercloud/nl-classifier.html).
+There's a variety of great libraries and tools you can use to process natural language like [Natural Language Toolkit](http://www.nltk.org/), [scikit-learn](http://scikit-learn.org/stable/) or IBM Watson's [Natural Language Classifier](https://www.ibm.com/watson/developercloud/nl-classifier.html).
 We'll use an API service called [api.ai](api.ai) which will provide us with already trained algorithms and preloaded training sets so we can get a head start.

 ## Setting up api.ai